ClownsharkBatwing/RES4LYF/README.md

 Unlimited zones!
 Over 10 zones have been used in one image before.

-Currently supported models: HiDream, Flux, SD3.5, and AuraFlow, and WAN.
+Currently supported models: HiDream, Flux, Chroma, SD3.5, and AuraFlow, and WAN.

 Masks can be drawn freely, or more traditional rigid ones may be used, such as in this example: